 The chief supplier of tubular towers for India is Barakath Engineering Industries (P) Ltd., with whom the Group has entered into a five-year supply agreement for tubular towers.
-Gearboxes are currently supplied by Winergy AG.
-However, the Group expects to meet part of its gearboxes requirements in-house once Hansen Transmissions has available expanded capacity to meet such requirements in Fiscal 2008.
-See "Recent Developments and Prospects Capacity Expansion and Integration of Operations".
-The main suppliers of generators and generator components are Siemens Ltd. of India, Elin and Winergy AG, however, the Group also manufactures a significant portion of its generator requirements through its subsidiary Suzlon Generators.
+Gearboxes are currently supplied by Winergy AG and Winergy Drive System India (P) Ltd. However, the Group expects to meet part of its gearboxes requirements in-house once Hansen Transmissions has available expanded capacity to meet such requirements in Fiscal 2008.
+See "Recent Developments and Prospects - Capacity Expansion and Integration of Operations".
+The main supplier of generators and generator components is Siemens Ltd. of India, however, the Group also manufactures a significant portion of its generator requirements through its subsidiary Suzlon Generators.
 Suzlon Generators is a joint venture with Elin for the manufacture of slip ring generators required for WTGs.
 The Group provides management support and procurement services.
 ELIN is responsible for the initial start-up and commissioning of Suzlon Generator's manufacturing plant and providing the necessary technology and know-how required for the manufacture of slip ring generators.
 Elin is required to share technical information and raw material requirements to facilitate identification of the suppliers and vendors in India.
-The Group purchases gear rims and slewing rings from IMO Momentenlager GmbH, brake callipers from Svendborg Brakes A/S and yaw and pitch drives from Bonfiglioli Riduttori Spa.
-Castings for WTGs are purchased from several suppliers in India, including Patel Alloy Steel (P) Ltd., in each case on a purchase order basis.
+The Group purchases gear rims and slewing rings from IMO Momentenlager GmbH, brake callipers from Svendborg Brakes A/S and yaw and pitch drives from Bonfiglioli Riduttori Spa, Bonfiglioli Getriebe GmbH and Bonfiglioni Transmissions (Pvt) Ltd. Castings for WTGs are purchased from several suppliers in India, including Patel Alloy Steel (P) Ltd., in each case on a purchase order basis.
 Castings are also sourced from China from Wuxi FAW Foundry Co.
 Ltd. and Shanghai Electric Co.